 Percussion massagers are a great way to get a massage anywhere at a time and place of your choosing, and with the right one, you shouldn’t have to hide behind a closed door while using it!
 Use your massage gun at the gym straight after your workout, at the office to combat muscle stiffness, or even use it in bed while your partner is sleeping.
 The quietest percussion massager won’t cause a disturbance seeing as it’s barely audible.

 It’s well worth shopping around to find the quietest percussion massager, especially if you intend to use it in a public place (or even in front of the TV).
-And of course for your own ease of use, it’s just a better experience all round if your massager is quiet.
+And of course, for your own ease of use, it’s just a better experience all around if your massager is quiet.
 Although the Opove and Ekrin B37 are the quietest on the market, there are plenty of other options available that operate at comfortably low levels.